 Another England goalie to fall foul of a bottle was former Wimbledon and Notts Forest keeper Dave Beasant.
 He was put out of action after dropping a salad cream bottle on his foot while making a sandwich...

 Spare a thought for former Brentford goalie Chic Brodie, whose professional career was brought to an untimely end by a dog.
 The incident in question happened in a game against Colchester United in November 1970.
 The dog, a black-and-white terrier, had invaded the field of play a couple of minutes beforehand and was tearing around up-ending players and linesmen alike but the referee refused to bring a halt to proceedings.
 Just as Brentford's centre-half Peter Gelson played a back pass to his goalie, the mutt decided to chase the ball.
 Not expecting to see a dog on the pitch running towards him, Brodie kept his eye on the ball and as he bent down to scoop the ball up the energetic pooch leapt towards the keeper and sent him crashing to the ground.
 The ball span out for a corner, leaving Brodie writhing in agony on the floor with a shattered kneecap.
+Brodie never recovered from the collision with the dog and he later became a London taxi driver.

 American goalkeeper Kasey Keller needed an unscheduled trip to the dentist in 1998 after knocking out his front teeth while pulling his golf bag from the boot of his car.